-Thie CONSULTANT will document existing and expected future conditions along the corridor to achieve a thorough understanding of the issues (past, present, and future) that have had or will have impacts on the corridor.
-Future expected conditions represent the baseline future for the corridor (2050 or 2055) for when future identified, evaluated, and prioritized strategies occur.
-The CONSULTANT will collect and analyze the following information:
+This component consists of an overview of existing and expected future conditions along the corridor to achieve a thorough understanding of the issues (past, present, and future) that have had or will have impacts on the corridor.
+Future expected conditions represent the baseline future for the corridor (2050 or 2055) in which future strategies must be identified, evaluated, and prioritized.
+Information to be collected and analyzed by the CONSULTANT must include:

-- Demographic information (historic and projected future population trends, factors affecting growth). - b.
+- a.
+Demographic information (historic and projected future population trends, factors affecting growth). - b.
 Existing and projected future land use patterns (based on how they currently exist). - c.
-Community land use policies and ordinances, particularly as they pertain to transportation improvements and access management. - d.
+An overview of land use policies and ordinances in each of the jurisdictions in the Study Area, particularly as they pertain to transportation improvements and access management. - d.
 An inventory of access points along the Corridor, both existing and future proposed. - e.
 An inventory of the existing road profile as related to topography and slope. - f.
 Significant cultural and historic sites, prime farmland areas, water supply watersheds, wildlife habitats, and other natural features along the corridor - g.
 Highway and transit networks, traffic capacity data, and other characteristics for US 15-501 and roads that connect to or significantly impact the corridor (provided by the CTT from sources such as the Travel Demand Model, Streetlight Data) - h.
 Overview of local and regional transit service (by consulting with transit operators) and survey their users for transit opportunities. - i.
 Overview of improvement projects (CTP, MTP, and TIP) within the study area. - j.
-Inventory of other transportation facilities, modes, or plans (such as bicycle, pedestrian, greenway, bike paths) on or adjacent to US 15-501. - k.
-Overall vision for the potential boulevard conversion of US 15-501 along area of study, building upon the 2050 MTIP planning process. - I. Review recent plans and studies relative to the project, including: - i.
+Inventory of other transportation facilities, modes, or plans (such as bicycle, pedestrian, greenway, bike paths, etc.) on or adjacent to US 15-501. - k.
+Overall vision for the potential boulevard conversion of US 15-501 along area of study, building upon the 2050 MTIP planning process. - I. Review recent plans and studies that have been conducted relative to this corridor, including: - i.
 FY 2023-2032 Statewide Transportation Improvement Program (STIP) - ii.
 Local Comprehensive Transportation Plans, Land Use Plans, and Ordinances - iii.
 Most-recent DCHC MPO Comprehensive Transportation Plans and Metropolitan Transportation Plan. - iv.
 DCHC MPO Mobility Report Card - v.
 Current greenway/pedestrian projects underway that interact with the corridor. - vi.
 Traffic Impact Analyses for any recent developments - vii.
 Approved development plans along the corridor - viii.
-Other locally adopted plans m.
+Other locally adopted plans - m.
 The CTT will also provide the CONSULTANT with any additional input data that is readily available to support the conditions inventory like traffic counts, speed, transit, and traffic accident data analysis.
+The

-The CONSULTANT should use the data to inform their analyses.
+CONSULTANT should use the data to inform their analyses.